zerodytrash/Simple-YouTube-Age-Restriction-Bypass/README.md

 ## Usage
 No further actions are necessary.
 All age restricted videos are automatically unlocked.
+You can test the userscript on this video https://www.youtube.com/watch?v=7t0SqerlBA0 .

 ## Mobile Device Compatibility
 This script also works with the mobile YouTube website (m.youtube.com).
 But currently only [Kiwi Browser for Android](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) and [Firefox Nightly for Android](https://play.google.com/store/apps/details?id=org.mozilla.fenix) supports extensions.
 In Kiwi Browser you can simply visit the Chrome Web Store to install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
 After that add the script.